neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 - The PostgreSQL Global Development Group releases a new major version approximately once a year.
 - Each major version is supported for 5 years from its initial release.
-- After 5 years, a final minor version is released, and the major version becomes unsupported (end-of-life).
+- After 5 years, a final minor version is released and the major version becomes unsupported (end-of-life).
 - Major version upgrades require data migration

 ### Minor releases